dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

 i.e. there should be some degree of bend in all joints of the paw.

 Heel IK Influence
    Influence of the extended IK.
-At fully rotating the main IK control or digit bone would not affect the rotation of the paw bone, while lower values provide some blending.
+At full rotating the main IK control or digit bone would not affect the rotation of the paw bone, while lower values provide some blending.